Homes for All is supporting this London protest on the day that the government will set out its plans for the economy.

 DCH and H4A is a broad coalition of tenants and residents – uniting over issues such as: Refurbish don’t demolish; Campaign against empty homes; Fire safety justice; Justice for Grenfell; End ‘no fault evictions’.

 Support our 5 Point Plan which aims to provide concrete proposals to help solve the housing crisis.

 1. Government investment in a mass council housing building programme, including requisitioning of empty homes and abolition of ‘right to buy’ 2.
 Rent controls and secure tenancies in the private rental sector.
 Robust regulation of housing associations 3.
 New funding to repair and refurbish existing council housing – do not demolish 4.
-Adequate funding for fire safety, and for retrofitting and thermal insulation 5.
+Adequate funding for accessibility, fire safety, and for retrofitting and thermal insulation 5.
 Planning for the people and the planet, and not for developers’ profits

 More information on the APPG Inquiry

 Read the report of the launch of the Inquiry and the interim report by academics.
 Read the Interim Report with contributions from: Prof Danny Dorling, Oxford; Dr Richard Goulding, Univ of Sheffield; Dr Neil Gray, Glasgow; Dr Stuart Hodkinson, Univ of Leeds, Dr Joe Penny, Bartlett Faculty of the Built Environment, UCL; Dr Glyn Robbins, London; Prof Stewart Smyth, University College Cork; Prof Paul Watt, LSE